 Braids are everything right now.
-Everything from single fishtail braids that go down your back to accent braids that wrap around your head like celestial crowns are very in at the moment.
+Everything from single fishtail braids that go down your back to accent braids that wrap around your head like celestial crowns are very fashionable at the moment.
 However, people with thin hair often struggle when it comes to creating braids.
 That’s because it’s necessary to gather quite a bit of hair when creating a braid.
 Some of us simply don’t have enough hair to pull off the looks we see on online tutorials.
 That’s okay.

 Wigs are a great fit if your hair is so weak that it can’t handle any type of extensions.
 The best option is what is called a hair topper.
 It puts hair on top of your natural hair and covers baldness or thinness.
 It’s not a full wig which makes it easy to install and maintain.

 Hair toppers are held in place with a couple of clips, but since it’s on the top of your head, there is no strain or pulling of the hair.
-You can put it on and remove in seconds.
+You can put it on and remove it in seconds.

 For best results, make sure that you buy a wig that is made from real human hair.

-In the end, it does not really matter what is your hair type since you still get to use some of the best hair extension methods there are.
+In the end, it does not matter what is your hair type since you still get to use some of the best hair extension methods there are.